-For each of the estimates below, we assembled an appropriate data series of the form (A_i, N_i) .
-Upon taking logarithms, the Arrhenius equation becomes $\log(N) = \log(c) + z \log(A)$.
-We obtained estimates of intercept $\log(c)$ and slope z by least-squares fits to $(\log(A_i), \log(N_i))$.
-We used the following software packages: ARC-GIS, ARC-INFO, ARC-MAP, MS-Excel, gnumeric and GNU Octave.
+For each of the estimates below, we assembled an appropriate data series of the form $(A_i, N_i)$ .
+Upon taking logarithms, the Arrhenius equation becomes $\log(N) = \log(c) + z \log(A)$ .
+We obtained estimates of intercept $\log(c)$ and slope z by least-squares fits to $(\log(A_i), \log(N_i))$ .
+We used the following software packages: ARC-GIS, ARC-INFO, ARC-MAP, MS-Excel, gnumeric and Octave.

 The Cape Floristic Region has been divided into several sub-regions in the past.
 Here we use sub-regions based on centres of endemism for the Proteaceae (modified from Cowling, Holmes, and Rebelo 1992) (see Figure 1).
 All but two of the sub-regions are simply connected and also contiguous with another, so that they form a simply connected whole.
-However, the Karoo and Swartberg Islands subregions each comprise several isolated pockets of Fynbos within other vegetation types.
+The two exceptions are the Karoo Islands and Swartberg Islands subregions, each of which comprise several isolated pockets of Fynbos within other vegetation types.

 For each sub-region, we classified a cell as in the sub-region if more than 50% of the cell's area falls in the sub-region.
-This was done using the GIS packages, and led to approximately 10% of the cells being counted in more than one sub-region, hence the anomaly between the overall count and the sum of sub-regional counts.